QuentinRa/blog.quentinra.dev/proj/project-management/cdc/fs.md

   will involve
   * ex: once registered, send a mail to activate your account.
   * add everything we can't guess by simply looking at the mock-up
-* you should write the POC (proof of concept) meaning you should check if something can be done!
+* you should write the POC (proof of concept), meaning that you should check if something can be done!
   Sometimes your client will request something that can't be done either because of time, knowledge, technology, manpower or costs.